Mobilize Green Hydrogen for Aviation and Trucking

 What is our assessment?

-Based on our analysis, micro wind turbines are a promising technology for reducing emissions, but given the limited potential for global adoption and variable financial viability, their climate impact is below our threshold for global climate solutions (<0.1 Gt CO₂‑eq/yr).
-Despite the low climate impact, Deploy Micro Wind Turbines is an important solution for achieving energy equity.
-Therefore, this potential climate solution is “Worth Watching.”
+Based on our analysis, micro wind turbines (MWTs) are a promising technology for reducing emissions, but given the limited potential for global adoption and variable financial viability, they do not meet our threshold for global climate solutions (<0.1 Gt CO₂‑eq/yr ).
+Despite the low climate impact and high costs, Deploy Micro Wind Turbines is an important solution for achieving energy equity.
+Based on our assessment, we will “Keep Watching” this potential solution.

 Plausible Could it work?
 Yes